Actipro/WPF-Controls/Documentation/topics/conversion/converting-to-v17-1.md

 ### Integration with Editors Updated

-The new "ActiproSoftware.Editors.Interop.Grids.Wpf.dll" assembly provides integration of edit boxes with the property grid via the use of custom [property editors](../grids/propertygrid-features/property-editors.md).
-This feature is similar to what was in the old "ActiproSoftware.Editors.Interop.PropertyGrid.Wpf.dll" assembly.
+The new `ActiproSoftware.Editors.Interop.Grids.Wpf.dll` assembly provides integration of edit boxes with the property grid via the use of custom [property editors](../grids/propertygrid-features/property-editors.md).
+This feature is similar to what was in the old `ActiproSoftware.Editors.Interop.PropertyGrid.Wpf.dll` assembly.
 Several of the property editor classes (like [BrushPropertyEditor](xref:@ActiproUIRoot.Controls.Editors.Interop.Grids.PropertyEditors.BrushPropertyEditor), etc.) have had property updates to correspond to the related edit box property changes (adds, renames, or removes).
 Also the `MaskedTextBoxPropertyEditor` class is now named [MaskedStringPropertyEditor](xref:@ActiproUIRoot.Controls.Editors.Interop.Grids.PropertyEditors.MaskedStringPropertyEditor).

 The [Editors and PropertyGrid Interoperability](../editors/interoperability/propertygrid.md) topic covers the property editors that are available, including additional ones like [DatePropertyEditor](xref:@ActiproUIRoot.Controls.Editors.Interop.Grids.PropertyEditors.DatePropertyEditor), to integrate edit boxes with PropertyGrid and how to do so in the new version.